glycerine/rbook/README.md

 * goal:

-We want to enable saving and recording of an R session, including plots, commands, and command output to the minibook.
-The minibook is displayed in a web browser and updated as the user's R session progresses.
+We want to enable saving and recording of an R session, including plots, commands, and command output to the rbook.
+The rbook is displayed in a web browser and updated as the user's R session progresses.
 Should be usable under an ESS/emacs environment.